The attorneys at the Sammis Law Firm in Tampa, FL, represent clients throughout Clearwater and St. Petersburg, in Pinellas County, FL.

 - The results discussed are not necessarily representative of the results obtained in all cases because each case is different and must be evaluated and handled on its own merit.

 I do not agree.

-Florida attorney at the Sammis Law Firm was successful in assisting a Tampa man avoid a five (5) year Habitual Traffic Offender ("HTO") Suspension after he represented himself in resolving three tickets for driving while license suspended that caused the HTO suspension.
+The attorneys at the Sammis Law Firm in Tampa, FL, were successful in assisting a Tampa man avoid a five (5) year Habitual Traffic Offender ("HTO") Revocation.
+The revocation occurred because he previously represented himself in resolving three tickets for driving while license suspended that caused the HTO suspension.
 After the Tampa man received the "Order of License Revocation, Suspension, or Cancellation" he realized for the first time the drastic and costly consequences of entering a plea to those three underlying tickets.
-He contacted us shorting after he received the Order of Revocation so that he could pretect his privilege to drive.
+He contacted us shorting after he received the Order of Revocation so that he could protect his privilege to drive.

 After reviewing his case, we filed a post-conviction motion to set aside his conviction in Clearwater, Pinellas County, Florida in North County Traffic Court.
 After reviewing the motion, the Court vacated (or erased) client's conviction for a driving while license suspended or revoked ticket without knowledge.
 The motion was granted just days before the Tampa man's driving privilege was scheduled to be revoked for five years as a habitual traffic offender.
 Once that conviction was set aside, the Florida Department of Highway Safety and Motor Vehicles was notified that they should not impose the five-year suspension.